nehajavalagi/nehajavalagi.github.io/posts/_posts/2015-09-13-best-data-structure.markdown

 The **array** they thought a “homo-genius” hero,
 Array-Bhatta himself knew the importance of zero.
 But after his ‘continuous demands’ to them it dawned,
-When they give him more space,they’d be conned.
+When they give him more space, they’d be conned.

 The **linked list**‘s head was in the right place,
 But a clumsy fellow who took any available space.